Walter S. Mangold Award Nomination Process

 According to Article IV, Section I of the NEHA Bylaws, the selection process is handled by the Walter S. Mangold Award Committee, which consists of the prior five recipients of the award.
 The senior recipient serves as the committee chairperson, who directs and coordinates the evaluation process using a rating sheet – a sample of which is enclosed in Appendix A. In case of resignation or inability to serve, the replacement shall be the sixth, seventh, etc. person, until one is willing and able to serve.

-The Mangold Award is presented during the Award Ceremony at the National Environmental Health Association’s Annual Education Conference & Exhibition.
+The Mangold Award is presented during the Awards Ceremony at the National Environmental Health Association’s Annual Educational Conference & Exhibition.

 Submission of Nomination

-At least one copy of the nomination must be in electronic format.
-Please contact Jonna Ashley for additional information on how to submit: firstname.lastname@example.org, (303) 756-9090 Ex.
-336.
+All nomination materials must be submitted via email as a pdf.
+Please contact Heather Folker for additional information on how to submit: firstname.lastname@example.org, (303) 802-2137.

 Those who prepare a document in support of a nomination should keep in mind the following factors: